golemfactory/sp-wasm/README.md

 the rudimentary syscalls in JavaScript such as `MemFS` (in-memory filesystem), etc., while the `simple.wasm` is our Rust program cross-compiled to Wasm.

-Again, note here the compiler flag `-s BINARYEN_ASYNC_COMPILATION=0` passed as additional compiler flags to `rustc`.
-By default, when building for target `wasm32-unknown-emscripten` with `rustc` the compiler will cross-compile with default Emscripten compiler flags which require async IO lib when cross-compiling to Wasm which we currently do not support.
-Therefore, in order to alleviate the problem, make sure to always cross-compile with `-s BINARYEN_ASYNC_COMPILATION=0` flag.

 ### 2. Create input and output dirs and files
 The sandbox will require us to specify input and output paths together